 This offering brings together two experienced teams: fund advisor Triloma Energy Advisors and sub-advisor EIG Credit Management Company.

-Triloma Financial Group (Triloma) is a private investment management firm providing individuals with a unique approach to alternative investment opportunities.
-Triloma manages and sponsors a group of private and publicly-offered investment programs focused on private equity, real estate and energy investments.
-Triloma specializes in thorough research, individual access, powerful partnerships and impeccable service.
+Triloma Financial Group (Triloma) is a relationship-focused investment management firm doing business to change lives.
+Through Triloma’s partnership approach and independent model, our seasoned team is able to better anticipate client needs to help them meet their goals.
+Triloma manage and sponsor a group of private and publicly offered investment programs focused on private equity, real estate and energy investments.

 Triloma Energy Advisors, a subsidiary of Triloma, is the investment advisor to the Perpetual Fund and is responsible for the overall management of its activities.

 EIG Global Energy Partners (EIG) is an investment firm specializing in private investments in energy and energy-related infrastructure products on a global basis, with approximately $17.0 billion under management as of September 30, 2017.
 EIG has been an active investor in the energy market on a continuous basis since 1982.
 With more than 35 years of experience investing globally throughout the energy value chain and in-house technical expertise, EIG has one of the longest track records of any institutional energy investor.
 During its history, EIG has invested over $24.3 billion in the energy sector through 321 projects or companies in 36 countries on six continents.

 EIG Credit Management Company, a subsidiary of EIG, is the investment sub-advisor to the Perpetual Fund and is responsible for the day-to-day management of its investment portfolio.Back to Top

 Triloma EIG Energy Income Fund